maplibre/maplibre-rs/docs/src/rfc/0001-rfc-process.md

 Modifications to active RFC's can be done in followup PR's.
-An RFC that makes it through the entire process to implementation is considered 'complete' and is removed from the [Active RFC List]; an RFC that fails after becoming active is 'inactive' and moves to the 'inactive' folder.
+An RFC that makes it through the entire process to implementation is considered 'complete'; an RFC that fails after becoming active is 'inactive'.

-[Active RFC List]: ../README.md#active-rfc-list

 # Alternatives